 You don’t want to have to independently control all the lights, speakers, locks, thermostats, sensors, and other smart devices that enhance your life.
 No, you need something to control everything, like Jarvis from the Iron Man movies.

-While Jarvis isn’t quite real yet, there are number of great smart home hubs that that can tie all of your devices together.
+While Jarvis isn’t quite real yet, there are a number of great smart home hubs that can tie all of your devices together.